fleschutz/PowerShell/Docs/open-clock.md

 ## open-clock.ps1 - Launches the Clock app

-This script launches the Clock application.
+This PowerShell script launches the Clock application.

 ## Parameters
 ```powershell